FrisbeeBean/ml_projects/README.md

 # ml_projects

 Halo
-I am Rishabh Jain and this are the some of the ML models that I made as a beginner.
+I am Rishabh Jain and these are the some of the ML models that I made as a beginner.